Product Overview

 This is our JD Crowe style dobro/resonator thumb pick in a size medium.
 This is a slightly thicker blade design as compared to our banjo picks to withstand the more strenuous use on a dobro.
 It is constructed using a custom designed stainless steel band and a 60/1000 of an inch(1.50mm) thick BlueChip pick.
 These picks are laser etched, professionally machined, and hand beveled to create the best thumb pick available.
+Size compares to a standard medium thumb pick of any brand.

 Posted by Tracy on 3rd Jul 2017